gitpanshen/respondent-tech/README.md

 3. How do I get set up?
-(1) unzip the file
-(2) open your terminal, go to folder YourUnzippedFileLocation/respondent-tech (3) if you want to run it locally, then run the following commands one by one in your terminal:
+(1) unzip the file or git pull https://github.com/gitpanshen/respondent-tech.git (2) open your terminal, go to folder respondent-tech (3) if you want to run it locally, then run the following commands one by one in your terminal:
     npm install
     node_modules/.bin/webdriver-manager update